Terruqueo

+Terruqueo (from Andean Spanish terruco, -ca 'terrorist') refers in Peru to the act of falsely labeling people as terrorists or terrorist sympathizers without evidence, primarily via the use of the political pejoratives terruco or tuco.
+Usually, the victims are alleged to be linked to Shining Path and the Túpac Amaru Revolutionary Movement guerrilla, armed groups involved in the Peruvian Internal Armed Conflict.

-The terruqueo is a negative campaigning and often racist method of fearmongering used in Peru that involves describing anti-Fujimorists, left-wing political opponents and those who are against the neoliberal status quo as terrorists or terrorist sympathizers, with the tactic primarily being used by right-wing parties and Fujimorists to create a culture of fear.
+This practice in political discourse has been described as a form of negative campaigning and often racist method of fearmongering weaponized against anti-Fujimorists, liberal or left-wing political opponents, or any kind of social inequality critics; and the tactic has primarily being used by right-wing parties and Fujimorists to create a culture of fear.
+It has also been described as a form of discoursive dehumanization.
 United Nations experts have condemned the use of the terruqueo, describing it as an intimidation tactic used by the government.

 Etymology

 The term terruqueo is the verbification of the word terruco which derived from the word terrorista, or "terrorist" in English, a neologism which originated from individuals in Ayacucho describing Shining Path guerrillas during the internal conflict in Peru.
 Historian Carlos Aguire said that the -uco replaced the ending of the word terrorista by Quechua speakers since they typically terminate words with -uco.

 Since the 1980s, the word terruco has been carelessly used by right-wing politicians in Peru to target left-wing, progressive and indigenous groups, with this baseless and often racist attack being called a terruqueo.